Presidente Masaryk 390, Polanco

 Yabu Pushelberg the designer took cues from the building's 1950s heritage.
 The lobby is a mix of mid–20th–century style and Italian chic, with earth–toned furniture on black marble.
 Geometric designs in the carpet are reflected in the carved wood reception desk, which is backed by a painting of nudes.
 The centerpiece is a floating spiral dark wood staircase that extends all the way to the top floor.
 Unpolished stone columns and under–floor lighting provide a dramatic effect at night.
 A personal host is assigned to each guest, that person wearing the hat of receptionist, bellhop, and personal concierge.

-Sliding doors lead to large marble baths with whirlpool tubs, separate rain shower, high-end toiletries, and robes.
+Sliding doors lead to large marble baths with whirlpool tubs, separate rain shower, high–end toiletries, and robes.
+Your concierge presents a platter of artisanal soaps to choose from.
 Nightly turndown and shoeshine service are standard, plus room service is available 24 hours.

 The small Aurora spa has two massage rooms with silk walls and its signature treatments revolve around Mexican ingredients such as agave, aloe vera, and cocoa butter.

-Guests who want the big and bustling hotel experience may be happier at a larger hotel with more public facilities, but for anyone else this is a new contender for the title of best hotel in Mexico City.
+Guests who want the big and bustling hotel experience may be happier at a larger hotel with more public facilities, but for anyone else this is a serious contender for their best choice hotel in Mexico City.

 Total Number of Rooms: 35